tymyrddin/purple/source/docs/systems-architecture/reliability-performance-security.md

 ## The [congruence](../foundations/organisational-development/satir-core.md) view

-Architecture reviews of systems with contested trade-offs tend to produce [survival stances](../foundations/organisational-development/satir-core.md) rather than honest engagement.
+Architecture reviews of systems with contested trade-offs are prone to produce [survival stances](../foundations/organisational-development/satir-core.md) instead of honest engagement.
 The computing stance produces technically accurate accounts of each property's requirements without addressing the conflict between them: the security section describes the security requirements, the performance section describes the performance requirements, and nobody in the room names that they are incompatible in the